When They Kick At Your Front Door:

 Right off the bat, just before noon on the day the players return, Derby try to pile £45,000 worth of notes on my desk so they can leave with Alfie Barnes.
 Sorry gents, it's going to take much more to pry him away.

-So evidently Charlton is interested in Chick Legg.
+So evidently Charlton is interested in Legg.
 They are in League One.
 My AssMan tells me he is only a Conference National talent.
 If so, why is he drawing interest?
 Hmmm...

 New Players